How to Plan a Road Trip – The Definitive Guide 2023

 Other Navigation and Road Trip Apps

-Mobile phones are helpful and even the very basic models have built-in GPS allowing you to pinpoint your position.
+Mobile phones are helpful; even the basic models have built-in GPS, allowing you to pinpoint your position.

-Useful mobile phone navigation trip planning apps available for download include those that require a mobile signal to update and those that don’t.
+Useful mobile phone navigation trip planning apps available for download include those requiring a mobile signal to update and those not.

 These two apps require an active mobile network signal: